mdalamin0338/Learn-Cyber_Secuirity/README.md

 # Learn-Cyber_Secuirity
 Hi!
-I am a student Of Cyber Secuirity
+I am a student of cybersecurity